david-ciamberlano/aa-notarization/Documentation/README.md

 On the technical side, this extension computes the hash (sha256) of a document stored in Alfresco, builds a json object with the hash and other related metadata and creates a transaction in the Algorand blockchain.
 The json object is stored in the note field of the transaction and a new set of metadata related to that transaction (document hash, block id, transaction id, transaction time, account address) is associated with the document in Alfresco.

-To verify the validity of a notarized document, a similar process is executed: the plugin computes the document hash, retrieves the transaction from the Algorand blockchain and matches the computed hash with the one stored in the transaction.
-If they match, the document is still valid.
+To verify the validity of a notarized document, a similar process is executed: the plugin it st

 The project uses the Algorand Java SDK and the REST API v2.
 It works on Alfresco Community 6.x and the Enterprise edition 6.x